What is Stress? Meaning

 Dr. Hans Selye, one of the leading authorities on the concept of stress, described stress as “the rate of all wear and tear caused by life.”

 - Stress is positive when the situation offers an opportunity for a person to gain something.
 It acts as a motivator for peak performance.

 - Stress is negative when a person faces social, physical, organizational and emotional problems.

 Causes of Stress

-- Role Ambiguity : It occurs when the person does not known what he is supposed to do on the job.
+- Role Ambiguity : It occurs when the person doesn't know what he is supposed to do on the job.
 His tasks and responsibilities are not clear.
 The employee is not sure what he is expected to do.
 This creates confusion in the minds of the worker and results in stress.

-- Role Conflict : It takes place when different people have different expectations from a person performing a particular role.
-It can also occur if the job is not as per the expectation or when a job demands a certain type of behaviour that is against the person's moral values.
+- Role Conflict : It takes place when different people have different expectations from the person performing a particular role.
+It can also occur if the job is not as per expectation, or when a job demands a certain type of behavior that is against the person's moral values.

 - Qualitative work overload implies performing a job that is complicated or beyond the employee's capacity.